amgaina/Leetcode-solutions/README.md

 ## About LeetCode

 LeetCode is a platform for preparing technical coding interviews.
-It offers a vast collection of problems across multiple domains such as algorithms, data structures, database, shell, and more.
+It offers many problems across multiple domains such as algorithms, data structures, databases, shells, and more.
 Each problem typically comes with a description, example test cases, and a platform for you to write and test your code.

 ## Purpose of This Repository